RoloEdits/scrapetoon/README.md

 ## Download

-Downloaded episodes are downloaded as one big image and saved as a png.
+Downloaded episodes are downloaded as one big image and saved as a PNG.
 The title of the image corresponds to the episode number.